speedify/speedify-py/README.md

 Lets you control [Speedify](https://speedify.com), the bonding VPN, from Python.
 Nearly everything available to the user interface is available via this library.

 This library exposes all of the functionality from the [Speedify CLI](https://support.speedify.com/article/285-speedify-command-line-interface).

 Tested on Windows, macOS, Ubuntu, Raspbian.

 Automatically looks for `speedify_cli` in a number of standard locations.

 You can force it to use a particular location by either setting the environment variable `SPEEDIFY_CLI` or by calling `speedify.set_cli()`.
 In either case it takes the full path of the `speedify_cli` executable.

 Please see the documentation on our [CLI](https://support.speedify.com/article/285-speedify-cli) for more information on the commands and options available.
+A local copy of the CLI documentation is also available in `reference/speedify_cli.md`.

 ## Examples